 Mileage reimbursement is typically set at a per-mile rate – usually below $1 per mile.
 Some companies prefer to set a monthly flat rate for reimbursement when employees are regularly using their own vehicles for company purposes.
-However, this approach can result in you overpaying employees for mileage, which could incur additional taxes.
+However, this approach can result in overpaying employees for mileage, which could incur additional taxes.

-On the federal level, there is no requirement for employers to reimburse employees for mileage when using personal vehicles for company purposes.
+On the federal level, there is no requirement for employers to reimburse employees for mileage when workers are using personal vehicles for company purposes.
 However, all employers are federally required to reimburse employees for any work-related expense to a point.
-When failure to reimburse employees – including for mileage and vehicle costs – causes an employee's net pay to fall below the federal minimum, employers could be open to lawsuits and the legal penalties associated with failure to pay the minimum wage.
+When failure to reimburse employees – including for mileage and vehicle costs – causes an employee’s net pay to fall below the federal minimum, employers could be open to lawsuits and the legal penalties associated with failure to pay the minimum wage.

-"On the employment law side, you are required to reimburse employees for expenses," said Danielle Lackey, chief legal counsel at Motus.
-"You want to make sure you're reimbursing them enough to cover their expenses."
+“On the employment law side, you are required to reimburse employees for expenses,” said Danielle Lackey, chief legal officer at Motus.
+“You want to make sure you’re reimbursing them enough to cover their expenses.”